aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ```shell
 sam delete
 ```
-answer "yes" to the questions and it will delete the sam stack.
+Answer "yes" to the questions and it will delete the sam stack.